 There was one last trick that guaranteed success and would save numerous lives on both sides.
 And that is to enter with deceit or betrayal by someone inside.
-It has happened many, many times during the centuries.
+It has happened many, many times over the centuries.

 - In the fictional siege described by Homer in the Iliad, The Achaeans conquered Troy with a hollow, wooden horse.
 From inside the horse, Achaean soldiers sneaked out, opened the big gate, and Troy was sacked.

 - One of the many Sieges of Antioch (Antakaya in today’s Turkey) was fought between the Crusaders and the Seljuks.
-In October 1028, Bohemond of Taranto besieged it with 40.000 men, but from that point until June 1028, they were not able to overtake the garrison.
-In winter the situation became very difficult in the Crusaders’ camp, with shortage of food, problems with supplies, and constant attacks from the Turks.
+In October 1097, Bohemond of Taranto besieged it with 40.000 men, but from that point until June 1098, they were not able to overtake the garrison.
+In winter the situation became very difficult in the Crusaders’ camp, with a shortage of food, problems with supplies, and constant attacks from the Turks.
 In May, as reports came in about a Seljuk relief army led by Kerbogha, Bohemond used his contacts with a Seljuk tower guard named Firouz.
 Firouz agreed to let the Crusaders through, in change for money and a title.
-So after 8 months, Bohemond could finally conquer the city, and massacre the population – military, civilians, Muslims and Christians alike.
+So after 8 months, Bohemond could finally conquer the city, and massacre the population – military, civilians, Muslims, and Christians alike.

 The political context.